luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

 plos/pmed.0020274.txt
 plos/pmed.0020281.txt
 ```
-In this example, I use `grep -l` to find all files in **plos** directory that contains the word "world."
-Again, it is useful when I want to find a specific file in the folder that contain the word.
+In this example, I used `grep -l` to find all files in **plos** directory that contain the word "world."
+Again, it is useful when I want to find a specific file in plos directory that contain the word.

 **Use -o as the option:**
-It prints only the matched parts of a matching line, with each such part on a separate output line.
-It is useful to find the certain files with the same reason as -l I wrote above.
-I think the matched parts printed may increase the clarity when using grep multiple times with different keywords.
 ```
 $ grep -o "world" biomed/*.txt
 biomed/1471-2091-2-12.txt:world